barnaligorai/barnaligorai.github.io/content/tech/About this site.md

 ---
-title: "About This Site"
+title: About This Site
 date: 2022-08-27T17:52:48+05:30
-featured_image: '/images/tech_cover.jpeg'
+featured_image: /images/tech_cover.jpeg
-description: "Now blogging is a piece of cake."
+description: Now blogging is a piece of cake.
-draft: false
+draft: true
 tags:
   - Tech
   - Hugo
 ---